 16 October 1774: The early death in Edinburgh of Robert Fergusson, one of Scotland's greatest poets and the man who Robert Burns acknowledged as his inspiration.

 16 October 1939: The first German aircraft to be shot down over Britain in WWII is attacked by RAF fighters over the River Forth.

 25 October 1960 Elvis Presley touched down at Prestwick airport, his only visit to Scotland.
-He spent an hour at the airport on his way home to be demobbed from the army.
+He spent an hour at the airport on his way home to be mustered out of the army.
 This was the only time The King set foot on British soil.
 He was surrounded by ecstatic teenagers as he reputedly asked, ‘Where Am I?

 28 October 1794 Robert Liston, the first surgeon to use general anesthetic, was born in Linlithgow.
 In 1827, he became a Surgeon at the Royal Infirmary of Edinburgh.
 Liston moved to University College London in 1835 as Professor of Clinical Surgery.